doc-detective/doc-detective/README.md

 This project handles test parsing and web-based UI testing--it doesn't support results reporting or notifications.
 This framework is a part of testing infrastructures and needs to be complimented by other components.

 Doc Detective uses `puppeteer` to install, launch, and drive Chromium to perform tests. `puppeteer` removes the requirement to manually configure a local web browser and enables easy screenshotting and video recording.
+In the event `puppeteer` fails to launch Chromium, Doc Detective tries to fall back to local installs of Chromium, Chrome, and Firefox.

 **Note:** By default, `puppeteer`'s Chromium doesn't run in Docker containers, which means that `puppeteer` doesn't work either.
 Don't run Doc Detective in a Docker container unless you first confirm that you have a custom implementation of headless Chrome/Chromium functional in the container.
 The approved answer to [this question](https://askubuntu.com/questions/79280/how-to-install-chrome-browser-properly-via-command-line) works for me, but it may not work in all environments.